fichince/alchoi.com-astro/src/content/hkjapan/20-meiji-jingu-2.md

   - image: ../../images/hkjapan/20-meiji-jingu-2/meiji-jingu5.jpg
 ---

-People write down wishes and prayers on wooden planks and hang them for good luck.
+People write down wishes and prayers on wooden planks and hang them on a wall for good luck.